+This example is the largest scalability test for COBALT.
+At 1564 independent categorical variables, the search-space dimensionality far exceeds the regime where conventional surrogate-assisted methods stay effective without extra structure.
+Two COBALT mechanisms are critical at this scale.
+First, the SAAS horseshoe prior (Eq.~\eqref{horseshoe}) shrinks the inverse lengthscales of less influential latent dimensions, letting the Additive SAAS-GP focus on members that dominate the robust objective.
+Second, the random tree decomposition caps each surrogate component at two variables, keeping the additive surrogate tractable even with $D=m\times 1564$.
+Deterministic manifold optimization yields infeasible or low-quality designs across the budget, illustrating the difficulty of continuous optimization on a mapped catalog manifold at this scale.
+Continuous latent-space Bayesian optimization suffers frequent decoding failure: with 1564 variables, rounding rarely recovers the intended discrete configuration.
+COBALT avoids this mode by construction and keeps improving via discrete graph acquisition.

-Fig. \ref{fig:1564beam_latent_path} further visualizes the corresponding optimization trajectory in the low-dimensional latent space under uncertainty.
-The discrete catalog anchors are embedded as fixed points in the latent manifold, and the blue squares indicate successive BO-evaluated steps.
-The solid path traces the progression from the initial anchor (orange square) to the global best feasible design (red star), and the dashed segment records the exploratory steps taken after the current best was identified.
-Every evaluated candidate coincides with a catalog anchor, confirming that the graph-based search operates exclusively on physically valid discrete instances throughout the optimization.
+Fig.~\ref{fig:1564beam_physical_path} shows representative optimization trajectories in the original physical-attribute space.
+The plotted variables are the cross-sectional attributes $(A, I_y, I_z, J_x)$.
+Despite the extreme dimensionality, the trajectory progresses coherently from the initial random assignment toward a structurally efficient design.
+The SAAS-GP identifies load-critical members early and assigns them heavier sections.
+Peripheral members receive lighter profiles, reflecting the surrogate's automatic relevance determination.
+Fig.~\ref{fig:1564beam_latent_path} visualizes the same trajectory in the low-dimensional latent space under uncertainties.
+The catalog anchors are fixed in the latent manifold and the blue squares mark successive BO steps.
+The solid path traces the run from the initial anchor (orange square) to the best feasible design (red star).
+The dashed segment records exploratory steps taken after the current best was found.
+Every evaluated candidate coincides with a catalog anchor, confirming that the graph-based search operates only on physically valid discrete instances.